 In the Caribbean you encounter tropical temperatures moderated by the trade winds.
 This area is spoilt by year-round sunshine and steady temperatures.
 The tidal range doesn't exceed half a metre.
 This makes sailing and mooring as well as swimming very safe.
 There are plenty of bays and coves where you can moor your boat, the huge number of islands and islets offers an endless possibility for sailing trips and the prevailing trade winds are predictable in force and timing, almost like clockwork.

-In addition there are many colorful festivals, different cultures and lovely towns with colonial style architecture to explore.
+In addition, there are many colourful festivals, different cultures and lovely towns with colonial style architecture to explore.
 You can sample the rich cuisine which consists of a fusion of African, Amerindian, European, East Indian, Arab and Chinese Cuisine.

 What cruising grounds are there in the Caribbean?

 Head to the Windward Islands like Martinique

 , Saint Vincent and the Grenadines and Grenada.
 Saint Lucia offers wonderful long beaches to cruise along and the infrastructure for sailing is superb.
 Rodney Bay on the north side is a very large bay with only a small opening to the sea, due to which it is completely protected and the waters are calm.
 Here you can moor up in the prestigious Rodney Bay Marina that offers 253 berths for sailboats and superyachts up to 85 m along with many services.
 The exclusive marina at Marigot Bay on the west side is equally beautiful and protected.
 It can host 40 yachts up to 75 m.
 If you moor up there you get treated as a guest of the 5-star resort adjacent to the marina and can use all of its facilities.

 Cruise the Leeward Islands including Anguilla, Antigua, Barbuda, Saint Kitts and Nevis, Guadeloupe